John Jenkins (Welsh politician)

 John Paul Jenkins (born 1981) is a local politician in Wales, in the United Kingdom.
-He is a county councillor for the Elli ward of Llanelli, Carmarthenshire, and a town councillor for the same ward on Llanelli Town Council.
+He was a county councillor for the Elli ward of Llanelli, Carmarthenshire, and a town councillor for the same ward on Llanelli Town Council.
 He stood for election as a candidate of the Conservative Party for both authorities.

 Background

 Jenkins was educated at Graig Comprehensive School, Llanelli, before studying social policy at the University of Wales, Swansea.

 Political career

 Jenkins was elected at the local elections on 10 June 2004.
 As of 2006, he was the youngest elected representative in Carmarthenshire.

 Before becoming a councillor, Jenkins was chosen by the Conservative Party in 2002 to be its candidate for the Llanelli constituency at the 2003 election to the National Assembly for Wales.
 However, in March 2003, just two months before polling day, Jenkins was reported to have made homophobic remarks on an internet forum.
 The story was first reported in the Western Mail and subsequently on the BBC Wales news.

 Jenkins withdrew his candidacy although he claimed that his remarks had been taken out of context and that, "a lot of selective editing was carried out somewhere between my actual comments being made and the reporting of my remarks in the Western Mail and subsequently the BBC."

 Later in 2003, Jenkins started his campaign for election to Carmarthenshire County Council.
 Running with the slogan "Standing up for Llanelli" Jenkins won election to Carmarthenshire County Council and Llanelli Town Council in 2004.

-As of 2006, he serves on Carmarthenshire County Council's Planning Committee and Social Justice Scrutiny Committee, the latter being the committee that scrutinises the Council's equal opportunity policies.
+As of 2006, he serves on Carmarthenshire County Council's Planning Committee and Social Justice Scrutiny Committee, the latter being the committee that scrutinises the council's equal opportunity policies.
 He is also a Carmarthenshire Local Education Authority appointed governor of Bryngwyn Comprehensive School in Dafen, Llanelli.
 He also serves on Llanelli Town Council's Selwyn Samuel Management Committee and is a Minor Authority appointed governor of Old Road County Primary School in Llanelli.